microsoft/FHIR-Analytics-Pipelines/FhirToDataLake/docs/Deploy-DicomToDatalake.md

     | Max Instance Count | Maximum number of replicas running for pipeline Container App. |
     | Storage Account type | Azure Storage Account type to deploy. |

+1. Refer [here](./Dicom-Customized-Schema.md) for more information about using **customized schema** to sync up DICOM metadata to data lake.

-3. Ensure to make note of the names of the _Storage Account_ and the _Azure Container Apps_ created during the deployment.
+1. Ensure to make note of the names of the _Storage Account_ and the _Azure Container Apps_ created during the deployment.

 ### 2. Provide Access of the DICOM server to the Azure Container App